slav123/slav123.github.io/content/english/posts/2024-04-18-speaking-with-clients.md

 type: post
 date: 2024-04-18
 url: /2024/speaking-to-clients
-description: Speaking to clients, knowing what to say, is not always easy.
-But it’s not always that simple.
-People learn how to talk to clients after working with serious ones.
+description: Speaking to clients can be tough.
+Experience teaches us the art of effective communication, but it's not always a straightforward skill.
 categories:
  - Blog
 series: